nccruel/websnapse_extended/README.md

-The WebSnapse Extended application can be accessed in **https://nccruel.github.io/websnapse_extended/#/**.
+The extended WebSnapse application can be accessed in **https://nccruel.github.io/websnapse_extended/#/**.

 # Requirements
 - Install [node and npm](https://nodejs.org/en/download/)